LMS Requirements: An Ultimate Checklist

 LMS Security Requirements

 73% of executives believe remote workers pose a greater security risk than those that work from the office.
-An LMS contains a lot of confidential information, that’s why it’s crucial to ensure it has all necessary security requirements to prevent any data leakage issues.
+An LMS contains a lot of confidential information.
+That’s why it’s crucial to ensure it has all the necessary data security requirements to prevent any data leakage issues.

 Sensitive data protection